cal-itp/benefits/docs/configuration/environment-variables.md

 The first steps of the Getting Started guide have you [create an `.env` file from the sample][getting-started_create-env].
 The sections below outline the core environment variables and their purpose.

+See other topic pages in this section for more specific environment variable configurations.

 ## Docker

 ### `COMPOSE_PROJECT_NAME`